l00sy4/l00sy4.github.io/_posts/2023-12-22-COM Hijacking.md

 - Path -> ends with -> InprocServer32

->   This register contains a 32-bit in-process server.
+>   This registry contains a 32-bit in-process server.
 In this context, that means a DLL that provides services to other applications

+- Path -> ends with -> LocalServer32

+>   This registry contains the full path to a COM server application.
+This means that we can specify the path to an executable which we want executed

 Now we will be able to see every process activity that meets this critera.
 To speed things up, we can open random applications (like Access, Outlook and so on).
 We should look for an object that is not referenced very frequently, as executing the payload every second is not a good idea.

+#### Example 1 - InprocServer32

 Let's take for example this COM object, with the CLSID `{4590F811-1D3A-11D0-891F-00AA004B2E24}` (The CLSID is an unique identifier for COM class objects)